tigerfarm/work/book/README-NewMac.md

 --------------------------------------------------------------------------------
-# New MacBook Notes
+# New MacBook Air M1 Notes

-When I went through the computer initial setup, I called my computer: dave.

-I have an Apple connector unit that has a USB, HDMI, and Apple connector.
+I have an Apple Adapter unit that has a USB, HDMI, and Apple connector.
 Item description from Amazon.com:
 USB C to HDMI Adapter USB Type C Adapter Multiport AV Converter with 4K HDMI Output USB C Port & USD3.0 Fasting Charging Port Compatible for MacBook Pro MacBook Air 2019/2018 iPad Pro 2019.

+Connected to the Apple Adapter unit
++ USB hub
++ HDMI cable to my 32" TV flat screen monitor.

-I use a USB hub to connect devices.
+I use a USB hub to connect devices:
++ Wireless keyboard
++ Mouse
++ Phone charger cable

 M1 Air doesn't have fan.
 I love the quiet.
 If the CPU heats up too much, it throttles itself to keep cool.